kserve/website/docs/modelserving/logger/logger.md

       storageUri: gs://kfserving-samples/models/sklearn/iris
 ```

+!!!
+Note
-(Here we set the url explicitly. otherwise it defaults to the namespace knative broker or the value of DefaultUrl in the logger section of the controller configmap.)
+    Here we set the url explicitly, otherwise it defaults to the namespace knative broker or the value of `DefaultUrl` in the logger section of the inference service configmap.

 === "kubectl"
 ```bash